Safeguarding Children & Vulnerable Adults

 The British Wrestling Association (BWA) is committed to ensuring that all young people who participate in wrestling have a safe, enjoyable and positive experience.

 The BWA works with the Child Protection in Sport Unit, a unit within the NSPCC, to ensure that clubs within the organisation help safeguard children during their sporting activities.
-The BWA is committed to the training and supporting of Club Welfare Officers to develop club guidelines and safety checklists for their members whether at their home club or travelling to competitions or abroad.
+The BWA is committed to the training and supporting of Club Safeguarding Officers to develop club guidelines and safety checklists for their members whether at their home club or traveling to competitions or abroad.

 The BWA believes that the welfare of young people is everyone’s responsibility, particularly when it comes to protecting young people from abuse.
 However, it is important to remember that it is not the responsibility of those working within the BWA to determine if abuse has taken place, but it is their responsibility to act upon and report any concerns.